 State requirements for independent contractors

-It's important as well to pay attention to various state requirements regarding payment to independent contractors.
+Individual states may also require information from businesses regarding payment to independent contractors.
 In California, for example, if a business files Form 1099-MISC, it must also report independent contractor information to the Employment Development Department (EDD).
 Such information includes (but is not limited to):

 - Taxpayer identification number